cbg-ethz/SynNet/README.md

 You can run an example case provided by running: ```Seek_Net('Example_Data/D04_EX_BreastCancer_Constraints.txt')```

-Input: The example data includes 3 mandatory (Expresion data, Annotation metadata, and analysis Constraints) and 2 optional input files (mature miRNA sequences, and blacklisted miRNAs to be excluded).
+Input: The example data includes three mandatory (Expresion data, Annotation metadata, and analysis Constraints) and two optional input files (mature miRNA sequences, and blacklisted miRNAs to be excluded).

 NOTE: There's one MEX file, fastAUC, used in this package which is precompiled for 64bit mac, you might need to recompile it for your computer, check ```02_SeekNet/Auxilary_Functions/fastAUC/install.m``` to learn how to do so.